matuzalemmuller/tcc-engtelecom/k8s-deployment/README.md

 ---
 ### Install MySQL chart

-Run MySQL database which will be used by WordPress using Helm:
+Run MySQL database which will be used by WordPress:
 ```
 helm install stable/mysql --name mysql --version v0.10.1 -f mysql-values.yaml
 ```